saglamcem/ng-starter/README.md

 # NgStarter

+This project serves as a base project with some guidelines I try to follow in any Angular project.

+#### Includes

+* a core / shared / feature module architecture
+* Jest as the testing tool instead of Karma
+* Angular Material as the ui component library

+#### To add:

+* Cypress will replace Protractor for e2e testing

+You'd like to use the project but feel like it's missing something?
+Feel free to let me know in issues and contribute via PR's.

+---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.7.

 ## Development server